 Applicants must be American Board of Ophthalmology-certified (or foreign equivalent) or Board eligible and eligible for licensure in the State of Washington.

-This appointment will be made at rank commensurate with qualifications Assistant, Associate or full Professor.
+This appointment at the rank of Assistant, Associate or full Professor will be commensurate with experience and qualifications.
 Qualified candidates of all levels of experience will be considered.
-Candidates must be U.S. citizens.

 Please submit a cover letter and cv to the Interfolio link provided.